 The earliest we can issue an STEM OPT I-20 is 90 days before your EAD expires:

 - Log into iStart with your W&M ID and password (click on blue login button).
 IT can help if you forgot your password.

-- For employment and address updates, log into iStart using your WM Userid and Password.
-Click on F-1 Practical Training in the menu on the left-hand side.
-Then, click on Optional Practical Training STEM Updates and Evaluations and complete the form.
+- Click on F-1 Practical Training in the menu on the left-hand side.
+Then, click on STEM OPT Extension I-20 Request and complete the form.

-You should wait till your OPT STEM Extension request is approved and have received your new Employment Authorization Document (EAD) before traveling abroad.
-Please see our section on Traveling Abroad While on OPT for additional information.
+We recommend waiting until your STEM OPT is approved and have received your new EAD before traveling.
+See Traveling Abroad While on OPT for additional information.

 US Government Resources